GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/creating-an-api-gateway/en.md

 </div>

-This recipe demonstrates an API gateway that retrieves the latest artifacts from the GitHub Actions API, and extracts their URL to be downloaded, avoiding the need for the client to be signed in to GitHub.
+This tutorial lesson demonstrates an API gateway that retrieves the latest artifacts from the GitHub Actions API, and extracts their URL to be downloaded, avoiding the need for the client to be signed in to GitHub.

 ## GraphQL-powered API gateway to access GitHub Action artifacts